What is data democratization?

 Data automation can make data easier for everyone by reducing manual data work.
 Organizations should empower teams to automate their reporting workflows and reduce tedious human grunt work.
 AI bots can be used to auto-classify data or suggest glossary terms.

-For example, at Airbnb, people's productivity and enthusiasm working with data multiplied as soon as they started automating their data workflows via Airflow.
-The amount of time spent on monitoring and troubleshooting reduced significantly.
+For example, at Airbnb, people’s productivity and enthusiasm for working with data multiplied as soon as they started automating their data workflows via Airflow.
+The amount of time spent on monitoring and troubleshooting was reduced significantly.

 Big data can be of little or no use if an organization cannot understand or use it — or even worse, if they don't know what data exists!
 To harness data’s full potential, organizations need to democratize data and make it easy for anyone to use.

-Companies like Lyft, Uber, and Airbnb have given us three principles to keep
+Companies like Lyft, Uber, and Airbnb have given us three principles to keep in mind while democratizing data.

 - The “one size fits all” approach won’t work.